ThePaavero/node-modules-size-report/README.md

 # `node_modules` size listing generator
-Scan your project directory for `node_modules` directores and show a table with the directories sorted by the size of the `node_modules` directory's size.
+Scan your projects directory for `node_modules` directores and show a table with the directories sorted by the size of the `node_modules` directory's size.

 ## Install
 * Clone or download the repo